0xlipon/CVEs/README.md

     </a>
 </p>

-<p align="center">Elevate your vulnerability assessments with our comprehensive CVE search tool, designed for penetration testers and security professionals.</p>
+<p align="center">Boost your security with our cutting-edge CVE search tool for pros.</p>